rrcobb/winner-take-all-tutorial/README.md

 At this point, your app should look *almost exactly* like the code in `/step_one`

+## React Basics
+React is based on _components_.
+A Component encapsulates the _look_ and _behavior_ of some part of your app.
+They are _reusable_, _composable_, and _declarative_.

+ We'll be working with the web version of React today, but there are lots of component frameworks that take the principles of React and let you write code for many different clients
+- Web
+- Native
+- VR

+There are also lots of other popular new component frameworks - [Vue](https://vuejs.org/), [Riot](http://riotjs.com/), [Polymer](https://www.polymer-project.org/), (even [Angular](https://angular.io/) is more and more component-oriented).
+They have important differences in their interfaces, but they share the core idea of being able to move from a _sketch of the things you want on the page_ to _working components_ quickly and easily.

+We'll focus on thinking in components, and you can take that pattern with you and use it in whatever framework you like.

 ## Run the development server

 Let's get the dev server started: